DevAnasArif/DevAnasArif/README.md

 <h1 align="center">Hi 👋, I'm Anas Arif</h1>
 <h3 align="center">I'm a passionate Full Stack Developer from Pakistan who began this journey in 2023.
 I completed a diploma in Full Stack Web Development from Aptech, where I learned HTML, CSS, JavaScript, SQL, PHP, Laravel, Figma, and Bootstrap.
 In 2024, I completed that program and later joined SMIT, where I am currently pursuing another Full Stack diploma focused on the MERN stack.
-I've already reached the ReactJS phase.
+I've already reached the NodeJS phase.

 Alongside this, I started my Bachelor's in Information Technology at Sir Syed University in 2023, and I'm currently in my 3rd year (5th semester), having already cleared four semesters.
 My concepts in Object-Oriented Programming were solidified using C#, and I continued learning .NET technologies through online resources.
 I developed a full POS system,e-commerce using WinForms and later started working with ASP.NET Core MVC.